serenading/aggregationScreening/ReadMe.txt

 compareSwFeatDensityEffect: analyses density effects in isolated single (skeletonisable) worms using Tierpsy features from 5 vs. 40 worm experiments.
 Identifies key features that show density dependency in more than 10% of the strains(, and identifies key strains (none) where more than 10% of the Tierpsy features show density dependency).
 classifyVariable: uses supervised machine learning algorithms to train classifiers for a specified variable based on extracted Tierpsy features.
 It also has the option to apply sequantial feature selection to identify top features to use for classification.
 compareGenoPhenoDM: compares distance matrices  based on genotype (SNPs) and phenotype (Tierpsy features) across strains.
 Useful option: makeMappingFile: outputs a .tsv file in the correct format for cegwas2-nf mapping

+Plotting scripts:

 plotFeatsFromTable: reads in featureTable and optionally plots boxplots for all strains (40 and 5 worms) and/or expanded feature values across worm categories and movie phases (40 worm only).
+plotDivStats: reads in featureTable and plots stacked bar graphs for blob category and food region statistics to show comprising fractions of tracking indices (40 worm only).

 Useful functions: